pubkey/rxdb/docs-src/why-nosql.md

-# Why it has to be NoSQL
+# Why UI applications need NoSQL

 [RxDB](https://rxdb.info), a client side, offline first, JavaScript database, is now several years old.
 Often new users appear in the chat and ask for that one simple feature: